nickfrosty/website_nuxt/content/articles/dev/create-a-custom-laravel-valet-driver-hide-php-extensions.md

 - **$siteName**: the name that your valet site (e.g. _mysweetapp_); the same name used for your .test site (e.g. _mysweetapp.test_)
 - **$uri**: the actual uri from the browser request; say you visit mysweetapp.test/contact, the uri is "contact".
 If you browse to _mysweetapp.test_, the uri is _empty_

 The logic inside the function is simple.
 We check for specific files that are specific to the web app or CMS you want to use this custom driver for.
-WordPress for example would check for wp-config.php.
+WordPress for example would check for `wp-config.php`.

 ```php
 /**
 * Determine if the driver serves the request.